UPDATED MAY 2020:

 This is one of my favourite parts of KartraTM and the main reason I was keen to try it out.

-However, the one thing it lacks is something that is growing ever more important in today’s online marketing, and that’s marketing automation.
+However, the one thing it lacked was something that is growing ever more important in today’s online marketing, and that’s marketing automation.
 That is, the ability for you to send content to subscribers or customers based on their previous actions.

 In KartraTM I can set this up so that subscribers get ‘tagged’ with “Welcome” and are sent the ‘Welcome‘ email.
 If they then subscribe to another list or purchase a different product, they won’t receive that initial ‘Welcome‘ email again because the system can tell that they’ve already been sent it.